Helenpham1097/document/content/collections/pages/about.md

             content:
               -
                 type: text
                 text: 'We measure our own success by how effectively you get things done on our hosting platforms.
-Every hour of every day, our Support Team puts this into action.'
+Every hour of every day, our team puts this into action.'
           -
             type: paragraph
             content: